arbisour/Fireforgor/README.md

 Minerva Team - for making the really awesome script and just being awesome

-Mak - helping me with understanding systemd
+Mak - helping me with understanding systemd and uvx

-Arbi - shoving this all together
+Arbi - creating the fireforgor.sh and uninstall.sh scripts, shoving the github together.